Highlights of Individual Books in the Classics Library

 Facsimile of Cod.
 Pal.
 Germ.
 329. Illumination by Heinrich Aurhaym, c.
 1414.
 Universitātbibliothek Heidelberg.

 The Byzantine and Modern Greek Collection

 Codex Vat.
 Pal.
 Graec.
 431. The Joshua Roll is a Byzantine illuminated manuscript of highly unusual format for a codex, probably of the 10th century Macedonian Renaissance, believed to have been created by artists of the Imperial workshops in Constantinople, and now in the Biblioteca Apostolica Vaticana.
-The “papyrus like” scroll format was probably to honor the importance and antiquity of the Hebrew Bible?
+The “papyrus like” scroll format was probably to honor the importance and antiquity of the Hebrew Bible, the format of the Torah, but could possibly also imitate an original papyrus scroll since lost, or the columns of Roman emperors narrating the stories of their battles such as the Column of Trajan and that of Marcus Aurelius.
 The Roll narrates Joshua’s military successes.

 Colorful engravings of Turkish dress and manners from the early 19th century by Octavian Dalvimart.

 Constantine Peter Cavafy (Κωνσταντίνος Π. Καβάφης, Konstantinos Petrou Kavafis, 1863–1933) considered one of the greatest Greek poets of the 20th century was born in Alexandria where several of his poetry collections were self-published.
 The Library’s copy bears the author’s signature in his own hand.